truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLISessions.md

 The `created_at` command displays the creation date and time of the sessions in the `sessions` list.

 {{< expand "Displaying session creation dates" "v" >}}

+#### Description

+The `created_at` command does not require entering properties or arguments.

+Enter the command, then press <kbd>Enter</kbd>.

-The `created_at` command has no required options.
-It returns a table showing the creation date and time of each session.
+The command returns a table showing the creation date and time of each session.
 The rows of the table are relative to the rows returned from the `sessions` command.

 #### Usage